xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 ## Install Azure DevOps Extension

+Go to the Visual Studio Market Place, download and install the free extension of [Katalon for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=katalon-llc.katalon&ssr=false#overview).

 ### For Linux

-The Azure DevOps extension is available on Linux.
-This extension was tested on Ubuntu 16.0.4 and Ubuntu 18.04.
+The Azure DevOps extension was tested on Ubuntu 16.0.4 and Ubuntu 18.04.
 For continuous integration using this version, we recommend our sample scripts on Github: [Azure DevOps sample script](https://github.com/katalon-studio-samples/azure-devops-extension-samples/blob/master/azure-pipelines.yml).

-### For Window and macOS
+### For Window

-* Go to the Visual Studio Market Place, download and install the free extension of [Katalon for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=katalon-llc.katalon&ssr=false#overview).
-* To run UI tests on Azure Pipelines, you might need to adjust the screen resolution (See Microsoft documentation on [Setting screen resolution](https://docs.microsoft.com/en-us/azure/devops/pipelines/test/ui-testing-considerations?view=azure-devops&tabs=mstest#setting-screen-resolution)).
+To run UI tests on Azure Pipelines, you might need to adjust the screen resolution (See Microsoft documentation on [Setting screen resolution](https://docs.microsoft.com/en-us/azure/devops/pipelines/test/ui-testing-considerations?view=azure-devops&tabs=mstest#setting-screen-resolution)).
 You can also install the [Screen Resolution Utility](https://marketplace.visualstudio.com/items?itemName=ms-autotest.screen-resolution-utility-task#overview) extension from the Visual Studio Marketplace.
 See our Github example on how to run a Katalon Studio test: [Azure DevOps Usage example](https://github.com/duyluonganh/kat-download-file/blob/master/azure-pipelines.yml).

 ## Configure the Execute Katalon Studio Tests